RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Modern statutory approach
       - Interpret statutes in accordance with rules made by parliament
     - Interpretation Acts
-      - These are ‘the Commonwealth Interpretation Act’, ‘the New South Wales Interpretation Act’, etc
+      - These are 'the Commonwealth Interpretation Act', 'the New South Wales Interpretation Act', etc
         - Acts Interpretation Act 1901 (Cth)
         - Legislation Act 2001 (ACT)
         - Interpretation Act 1987 (NSW)